skyportal/skyportal/doc/extensions.md

       - path: "/archive"
         component: Archive
 ```

+where each path in the browser is tied to a specific React.js component as rendered.

 For certain Javascript components we also have "Plugins", through which functionality can be added to extend those pages.
 These are currently available on the Source (`SourcePlugins.jsx`), Candidates (`CandidatePlugins.jsx`), Filters (`FilterPlugins.jsx`), and About (`AboutPlugins.jsx`) pages.